matthewgent/market-reader-api/README.md

-# market-reader-api
+# Market Reader API
-Simple API to read and return market data.
+This is a simple JSON API to read and return financial market data.